petermcloughlin/pallet_furniture_store/README.md

 1. Setup a Gmail Account that will be used to hold and store the emails for your project.
 2. Logged in, navigate to **Settings** -> **Other Google Account Settings** -> **Accounts** -> **Import** -> **Other Account Settings**
 3. Activate 2-Step Verification
-4. Once verified access **App Passwords** -> **Other** -> enter a name for the password, eg Everneed.
+4. Once verified access **App Passwords** -> **Other** -> enter a name for the password.
 5. Click **Create** -> copy the 16 digit password that is generated.
 6. Add EMAIL_HOST_PASS, EMAIL_HOST_USER variable, password and email address to your Heroku Config Vars

 ## Stripe Config

-Stripe's API is used to handle Everneed's payment system.
+Stripe's API is used to handle Pallet Furniture Store's payment system.
 To setup follow the below steps:

 1. Create and log in to a Stripe account.
 2. In the Stripe Dashboard -> **Get your test API keys.**